 What to buy

-Laptops come in all shapes, sizes and specifications, so it’s sensible to have at least some idea about what you want the computer for before you start looking.
+Laptops come in all shapes, sizes and specifications, so it’s sensible to have an idea about what you want the computer for before you start looking.

-Almost any laptop, even if it’s a few years old, is suitable for web browsing and word processing, but editing photos or playing games needs something more up to date.
-You’ll also need to decide between a Windows laptop and a MacBook.
-The differences are largely academic these days, since much the same software is available for both, but a MacBook will cost more than an equivalently specified Windows laptop - both new and second-hand.
+Almost any laptop, even if it’s a few years old, is suitable for web browsing and word processing.
+But editing photos or playing games needs something more up to date, with more power.

 Where to buy: cheap